 The Volunteers Speak UP!
-RSVP (Relationship and Sexual Violence Prevention) campaign serves to address and reduce risks related to sexual assault, domestic violence, dating violence, and stalking.
+RSVP (Relationship and Sexual Violence Prevention) program teaches participants to recognize a potentially harmful situation and assume responsibility to prevent sexual assault, domestic violence, dating violence, and stalking.

 The Volunteers Speak UP!
-Alcohol Edition serves to address and reduce risks related to concerning drinking behavior, over-consumption of alcohol, and other alcohol-related injuries, deaths, or other incidents.
+Alcohol Edition teaches participants to recognize unsafe drinking behaviors to prevent other alcohol-related injuries, deaths, and other incidents.

 For questions or more information: